Come, we fly!

 A “Hocus Pocus” sequel is definitely in the works, and it will air exclusively on Disney+.

-Disney’s streaming service confirmed the news in a tweet on Thursday.
+Disney’s streaming service first confirmed the news in a tweet in December.

 Watch TODAY All Day!
 Get the best news, information and inspiration from TODAY, all day long.

-Adam Shankman, the director of films such as “Hairspray" and “A Walk to Remember,” is set to direct the follow-up to the 1993 Halloween cult classic.
+Adam Shankman, the director of films such as “Hairspray" and “A Walk to Remember,” was expected to direct the follow-up to the 1993 Halloween cult classic but no longer will because of scheduling conflicts, Variety reported.
+Anne Fletcher, who directed "The Proposal," will step in to direct "Hocus Pocus 2."

-Of course, this update on the sequel leaves fans with more burning questions than answers, such as the release date and most importantly, what will the Sanderson sisters be up to this time around?
+Of course, this update on the sequel leaves fans with more burning questions than answers like what will the Sanderson sisters be up to this time around?

 Midler did tell People in October that she had seen an outline for "Hocus Pocus 2" and that it was "pretty great."